DeerTears/Button-Shader-Sandwich/README.md

 ### TextureRect and Button

-The Button can be pressed even though it's behind the shader, because the ColorRects of the shaders have Mouse -> Filter -> Ignore set.
+The button can be pressed even though it's behind the shader, because the shader ColorRect has Mouse -> Filter -> Ignore set.

 A shortcut is enabled on this button for the InputEvent action "q", activated by pressing <kbd>Q</kbd> on your keyboard.